bbbilly50/project14/project_14.md

 **Step 2: Import PHP Remi Repository**

- Make sure to import the `appropriate repository` for your `version of CentOS Stream`
+ Make sure to import the `appropriate repository` for your `version of redhat`

- Import Remi PHP Repository for CentOS 9 Stream
+ Importing Remi PHP Repository for redhat 9:

  While this is optional for EL9, it is recommended to enable the CRB